davidfcarr/quick-playground/readme.txt

 Contributors: davidfcarr

-Tags: design, theme, plugin, playground, WordPress
+Tags: design, theme, plugin, testing, playground

 Requires at least: 5.8

-Tested up to: 6.3
+Tested up to: 6.8.1

-Stable tag: 1.0.0
+Stable tag: 0.9.0

 License: GPLv2 or later

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simplify the process of creating WordPress plugin instances that can include unpublished code such as custom themes and plugins.
+Simplify the process of creating WordPress Playground sites that can include unpublished code such as custom themes and plugins.
 Clone your website's home page and key content to experiment with design changes without altering your live website.

 == Description ==

 The Theme and Plugin Playground plugin provides a safe and convenient way to test new designs and features for your WordPress website.
 It creates a clone of your website's home page and key content, allowing you to experiment with design changes without affecting your live website.

 Features: